 To plan and develop Smart Prague projects, the city established a Smart City Project Office managed by Operátor ICT, a municipal company with responsibilities to solicit ideas from citizens, municipal districts and other stakeholders; establish a process for smart city project reviews; evaluate financing options, and coordinate the implementation and promotion of projects.

-Operátor ICT is implementing technologies to improve the quality of life of Prague citizens and management of local government services.
+Operátor ICT is implementing technologies to improve the quality of life of Prague citizens and the management of local government services.
 These projects include initiatives in public transport, big data, analytics, electric vehicles and energy.
 Examples of Smart Prague projects include:

-• My Prague: a mobile application providing user-friendly access to information about the city including healthcare facilities, parking spaces, municipal offices, cultural events, playgrounds and parks and waste collection centres.
+- My Prague: a mobile application providing user-friendly access to information about the city including healthcare facilities, parking spaces, municipal offices, cultural events, playgrounds and parks and waste collection centres.

-• Smart lighting: a network of sensors installed on public lamp posts to improve public safety; reduce the costs of lamp maintenance; and collect data on noise levels, temperature, pollution, smart waste containers and smart parking meters.
+- Smart lighting: a network of sensors installed on public lamp posts to improve public safety; reduce the costs of lamp maintenance; and collect data on noise levels, temperature, pollution, smart waste containers and smart parking meters.

-• Intelligent mobility: a new system for the Prague Public Transit Company to enable optimization of tram and bus traffic (based on passenger needs), improving communications with drivers and delivering transit information to passengers.
+- Intelligent mobility: a new system for the Prague Public Transit Company to enable optimization of tram and bus traffic (based on passenger needs), improving communications with drivers and delivering transit information to passengers.

 Improving the quality of life through intelligent mobility is one of Prague's key priorities.
 Adriana Krnáčová, Mayor of Prague, states in a recent article that the city "has a very good and dense public transportation system, which even visitors from Western Europe often praise".
 Mayor Krnáčová says Prague intends to build upon its transport strengths by increasing battery charging infrastructure and modernizing the public transport payment system.